vladbph/cymatix-doc/README.md

     (ORDER_PIZZA|) @i live in @address{&P_ADDRESS}
 ```
 It is not always makes sense to use machine learning training models in all layers.
 Sometimes it is sufficient to use direct replacement mechanism like regular expressions. __You can, but you don't have to.__
-Developers of knowledge domains are faced with the challege to come up with as many variations of utterances as possible so the system can understand all users - the ways they talk.
-From one side - we want to have lots of utterances to achive that, but on the other hand it leads to longer training times.
+Developers of knowledge domains are faced with the challenge to come up with as many variations of utterances as possible, so the system can understand all users - the ways they talk.
+From one side - we want to have lots of utterances to achieve that, but on the other hand it leads to longer training times.
 ```
 .define
     @and = and|also|as well as